History :

 according to Matamoros customs archives.

-1823 Fishing Village of El Fronton de Santa Isabel established.
+- 1823 Fishing Village of El Fronton de Santa Isabel

-1823 When Matamoros was established, and there was still no steamship
+- 1823 When Matamoros was established, and there was

 traffic,